Explicit partial and functional differential equations for beables or observables: Abstract

 \section{Abstract}

-I provide partial differential equations (PDEs) -- in finite cases -- and functional differential equations (FDEs) -- in field-theoretic cases -- which determine observables or beables in the senses of Kucha\v{r} and of Dirac.
-I consider such for a wide range of relational particle mechanics as well as for Electromagnetism, Yang--Mills Theory and General Relativity.
-I give an underlying reason why pure-configuration Kucha\v{r} observables or beables are already well-known: notions of shape, E-fields, B-fields, loops and 3-geometries.
-I additionally pose the PDEs or FDEs for pure-momentum observables or beables, and for observables or beables which have a mixture of configuration and momentum functional dependence.
+We provide explicit partial differential equations -- in finite cases -- and functional differential equations -- in field-theoretic cases -- which determine observables or beables in the senses of Kucha\v{r} and of Dirac.
+These cover a wide range of relational mechanics models as well as Electromagnetism, Yang--Mills Theory and General Relativity.
+We give an underlying reason why pure-configuration Kucha\v{r} observables are already well-known: various types of shape, E-fields, B-fields, loops and 3-geometries.
+The partial differential equations or functional differential equations for pure-momentum observables are also posed, as are those for observables which have a mixture of configuration and momentum functional dependence.